 Recent support for this fund continues to be gratefully received in ‘fresh’ US dollars from the BHS Old Scholars Association.
 An incredible gift from one of the school Governors furthers adds to the assistance BHS is able to provide employees.
 More support has been received from school parents and other community members in a response to a letter from Principal David Gray.
 Yet even with such generosity it is not enough for teachers and support staff to sustain themselves and their families and more support from the BHS community and friends worldwide is much needed now.

 You can watch Head of English Lisette El Hage sharing an update on what it is like as a teacher in spring 2022 in Lebanon, as she and we all call for support during these unprecedented times.
-The school’s current #BHSSupports appeal live now aims to raise $250,000 from 149 donors (the age of BHS) to guarantee a meaningful supplement to the income of teachers and support staff throughout academic year 2022-2023.
-Thanks to an extraordinary individual family matching gift, any donation up to a total value of $35,000 will be matched.
-As of Friday, 8 July over 40% of the target had been raised from 44 generous donors.
-Thank you to all those who have supported so far and thank you to all those to come.
+The school’s recent #BHSSupports appeal raised $150,000 to guarantee a meaningful supplement to the income of teachers and support staff throughout academic year 2022-2023.
+Thanks to an extraordinary individual family matching gift, donations were matched up to a total value of $35,000.
+Thank you to all those who gave to #BHSSupports.

 The school is currently facing one of the most extreme financial periods in hits near-150-year history.
 The economic crisis that has gripped the country, with the devaluation of the currency, rising unemployment and dramatically inflated prices for local and imported goods and services, means the school is struggling despite substantial cost savings and will once again operate with a substantial budget deficit.
 In order to continue to provide BHS students with the high quality, holistic education the school is renowned for, some capital development projects are deemed essential and support is required.